phaerrax/markovian_closure_fermions/README.md

 * Chain coefficients:

-    - `thermofield_coefficients`: a file containing the chain coefficients
+    - `chain_coefficients`: a file containing the chain coefficients
     - `chain_length`: an integer specifying how many sites to keep in the environment chains before attaching the closure